Curious To Blossom?

 Curiosity may have killed the cat, but it certainly won’t kill a budding relationship.

 When you’re starting out dating someone new, few things are more important to the ‘getting-to-know-you’ process than being genuinely curious about the other person.

-Finding out lots about the other person’s interests, tastes, background, work, friends, family and ambitions are all a part of finding out whether you might be ready for a deeper connection.
+Finding out a lot about the other person’s interests, tastes, background, work, friends, family, and ambitions are all a part of finding out whether you might be ready for a deeper connection.